November 20, 2024

 While we certainly want the crib to be ready for the new baby eventually, that baby can absolutely wait!
 They can sleep in a bassinet for the first several weeks of their life, and from there (or even from the start) they can sleep in a pack ‘n play for quite some time.

 All three of my girls actually slept in a pack ‘n play for at least the first year of their life, and my oldest actually slept in a pack ‘n play until she was 2.5, simply because that’s all we had space for.
-So no rush on getting big brother or sister out of that crib!

-Include Your Toddler While You Plan the Crib-to-Bed Transition
+How to Include Your Toddler While You Plan the Crib-to-Bed Transition

 This is a very exciting transition, and it’s a big deal for both you and your toddler!
 So let them in on what’s happening and when, and involve them as much as possible!